ibdgc/idhub/docs/for-data-curators/ingestion-overview.md

 ### Stage 2: Validation - Ensuring Data Quality

 This is the most critical step for data curators.
-The **Fragment Validator** service inspects every single fragment to ensure it meets IDHub's quality standards.
+The **Fragment Validator** service inspects every single fragment to ensure it meets IDhub's quality standards.

 The key validation steps include:

 1.  **Schema Check**:
-    *   Are all required fields present? (e.g., a `dna` record must have a `sample_id`).
+    *   Are all required fields present? (e.g., a `genotype` record must have a `genotype_id`).
     *   Are the data types correct? (e.g., is the `passage_number` a number?).

 2.  **Subject ID Resolution**:
     *   The validator checks the subject identifier (e.g., `consortium_id`, `local_subject_id`) in your data.
     *   It communicates with the **GSID Service** to find the corresponding Global Subject ID (GSID).
-    *   If the subject doesn't exist in IDHub, a **new GSID is created** for them automatically.
+    *   If the subject doesn't exist in IDhub, a **new GSID is created** for them automatically.
     *   The correct GSID is attached to the data fragment.

 3.  **Business Rule Checks**:
-    *   Does the data make sense? (e.g., a `quality_score` for a DNA sample should not be negative).
+    *   Does the data make sense? (e.g., the `genotyping_project` is a known project).
     *   Does the data conflict with existing records? (e.g., attempting to load a `sample_id` that already exists for a different subject).

 Fragments that pass all checks are placed in a **Validation Queue**, ready for the final stage.
 Fragments that fail are logged with detailed error reports for you to review and correct.